pydicom/pynetdicom/docs/user/concepts.rst

 of DICOM connectivity (*Verification Service Class*), querying and retrieval of managed SOP instances (*Query/Retrieve Service Class*), printing of images (*Print Management Service Class*) and many others.

+The labels *Service Class User* and *Service Class Provider* are derived from whether or not an AE *uses* or *provides* the services in a Service Class.

 Service Classes are defined in `Part 4 <http://dicom.nema.org/medical/dicom/current/output/html/part04.html>`_ of the DICOM Standard.